Implementing Cross-Platform Push Notifications in Sakai

 Zero-Configuration Experience

-With our improvements, new Sakai installations work out-of-the-box:
+With these changes, new Sakai installations work with less manual setup:

 - Automatic VAPID subject using server name